The Best Projectors of 2017

 Best Projector for Business Applications

 The Epson EX9200 takes the cake for displaying any sort of presentation that is heavy on text or graphs.
-It produced far and away the clearest text characters in our testing, and was the only model able to make large projections of spreadsheets look good and readable.
+It produced far and away the clearest text characters in our testing, and was the only model able handle the task of making many spreadsheet cells look crisp and readable from across the room.
 The lamp has plenty of firepower to keep images looking bright, even in a well lit room.
 These attributes make the EX9200 at home in any board, conference, or meeting room, and earned it our top Pick for Business Applications award.
 It is also small, light, and comes with a carrying case, meaning it can easily be moved around if your presentations take you to different building or even different cities.
-It projects movies at a decent quality, but if want a home theater machine at this price range you'd be much better off with the BenQ Ht2050.
+It projects movies at a decent quality, but if want a home theater machine at this price range you'd be much better off with the BenQ HT2050.

 Crystal clear text